 Note: Please don't list every example of a game where people avoid playing it in favor of watching a video of it online, or we'd be here all day.
 There needs to be discussion about people enjoying watching the game over playing it for the reactions and/or struggles of the players more than just not wanting to play it themselves.
 Entries that are just "watch all of the story paths online so you don't have to play the game yourself" with no regard to watching the person playing the game belong under Enjoy the Story, Skip the Game.
 Also, while it is necessary to discuss why people might prefer not want to play the game themselves, please refrain from using this trope as a way to bash said game.

 - Among Us is usually best enjoyed with a full lobby of 10-15, all on the same voice chat, to make for entertaining dialogues and arguments.
 This is why it's fun to see a group of YouTubers, especially ones with established dynamics, play it out, especially if you can spectate a game from different players' perspectives.
 Hilarity and drama ensues when betrayal becomes inevitable.

 - Armed & Delirious has nonsensical writing and bizarre-looking late-90s pre-rendered 3D graphics that can be fascinating to see.
 However, the weird and obtuse puzzles, items that require a Pixel Hunt to find, and backtracking across worlds spread throughout multiple CDs mean that it's better to watch a playthrough video from someone who has access to a walkthrough and cut out most of the backtracking rather than try and endure the game's flaws yourself.
 Plus, seeing someone else react to and try to explain what's going on is often worth a laugh.

-- The jump scares, bizarre characters, and surreal and intentionally schlocky nature of Baldi's Basics in Education and Learning make videos of gamers reacting to the latest weird character or mechanic added to the game as they try to avoid their ill-tempered school teacher widely popular.
+- Baldi's Basics in Education and Learning: The jump scares, bizarre characters, and surreal and intentionally schlocky nature of the game make videos of players reacting to the latest weird character or mechanic added to the game as they try to avoid their ill-tempered school teacher widely popular.